 |Non-work visits||Increasing trend||There has been an increase since 2016 in the proportion of residents visiting the central city on a weekly basis for non-work reasons.
 Further information.|

 ||Eating out or going to bars has consistently been the main reason given for visiting the central city for non-work purposes, by around half of respondents.
 Further information.|

 |Resident satisfaction with the range of things to do||Increasing trend

 Almost 90% of respondents agreed that the central city provided a range of restaurants, cafes and bars.

-Two thirds of respondents agreed there is a range of things to do in the central city for families/children.
+Almost 70% agreed there is a range of things to do in the central city for everyone.
 Further information.

 |Tourist satisfaction with the range of things to do|| Snapshot